 • Smell or taste — strong or unexpected sensory input

-Sensory overload can significantly affect daily life.
-It contributes to shutdowns, irritability, or withdrawal.
-Many women learn to suppress sensory distress in public, which further intensifies fatigue and emotional strain.
+Sensory overload (when the brain receives more input than it can process) can greatly affect daily life, contributing to shutdowns, irritability, or withdrawal.
+Many women learn to suppress sensory distress in public, which only adds to fatigue and emotional strain.

 Interests, Strengths, and Creativity

-Autistic interests in women often go unnoticed because they may align with socially accepted topics.
-Rather than stereotypical “special interests,” women may develop deep, focused interests in areas such as:
+Autistic interests in women often go unnoticed because they fit socially accepted topics.
+Rather than matching the stereotype of “special interests,” women may develop deep focus in areas like literature, art, psychology, social justice, animals, or caregiving-related fields.

 These interests often provide regulation, meaning, and a sense of identity.
-Creative expression through writing, art, music, or performance is frequently reported as a vital outlet for processing emotions and experiences.
+Creative expression through writing, art, music, or performance also serves as a vital outlet.
+Many autistic women describe it as essential for processing emotions and experiences.

 Work, Relationships, and Burnout

 Autistic women may excel in careers that value creativity, pattern recognition, empathy, or deep focus.
-However, workplace challenges often arise due to unspoken social rules, sensory environments, or lack of accommodations.
-Burnout is common when women must maintain constant masking without adequate support.
+However, workplace challenges often come from unspoken social rules, sensory environments that do not align with their processing needs, or missing accommodations.
+Burnout is common when women must keep masking without enough support.

 In personal relationships, autistic women may struggle with: